Close analysis of the PMBOK® version5 suggests that all skills required for effective project management are also required for program management.

 - Technical skills

-However, there are clear differences between the day-shift manager at a fast food restaurant and a program manager running a multi-billion, multi-cultural, multi-year project.
+However, there are clear differences between the day-shift manager at a fast-food restaurant and a program manager running a multi-billion, multi-cultural, multi-year project.
 Both require the skills listed above, but differences lie in their relative importance, or prioritization.
-If comparing the three roles on a simple basis, you might agree to the following levels of importance, where a solid powerball is High and an empty powerball is Low:
+If comparing the three roles on a simple basis, you might agree to the following levels of importance, where a solid Powerball is High and an empty Powerball is Low:

 While your environment may be ‘unique’ and therefore not like the above, there must remain differences.
 Most noteworthy on the aggregate, ‘human’ skills are the most important, followed by technical skills.
 Since human skills rely hugely on communication skills, and effective communication relies largely on ‘listening’ skills, then arguably facilitation remains one of the most important skills for project management and program management, since the core skill of facilitation is “active listening.”